 In case of emergency, each student is required to have on file in the office current emergency information.
-This emergency form, kept on file in the office and in the clinic, is our link to you in case of emergency.
+This emergency information is our link to you in case of emergency.
 These are issued to students the first school day and should be returned the next day.
 It is vital that we always have correct phone numbers for parents, both at home and at work.
 Neighbors' or friends' numbers are also very important so we can act if we are unable to reach you.
 Please help us by providing several numbers and by keeping them up to date.
-Do not be afraid to give us unlisted numbers.
-We regard all phone numbers and addresses as private.
-Student information can also be changed through the parent portal.
-Directions are sent home at the beginning of the school year.

-Under no circumstances will a child be released to someone who is not listed on the emergency information sheet.
-Please, do not ask us to do this by phone or FAX.
+A child be released to someone who is not listed on the emergency information sheet.
+Please, do not ask us to do this by phone or Class DoJo.
 A FAX will be accepted for another person to pick up your child only in an emergency.
 If you want to add or delete a person with whom your child can be released, you must make these changes in person with a valid photo I.D.
-A number system will be used in student loading of cars in the afternoon to further insure safety.
+A number system will be used in student loading of cars in the afternoon to further ensure safety.
 Make sure your child has an issued number for your vehicle in order for pick-up in the afternoons.
-No child will be released without a number vehicle tag, or must check with office with your valid I.D.
+No child will be released without a number vehicle tag, otherwise you must go into the front office with a valid I.D.
 If you need a car tag number for your child please check with the office.

 Safety is a prime concern at East Knox County Elementary.
 The school safety plan is updated annually and addresses everyday safety as well as emergencies.
 All doors in the building will be locked.
 A buzzer system will be used to allow entrance at the front door.
 This is to help ensure that strangers do not enter the building.
 Do not knock on the back doors of the building for admittance.
 Everyone but Knox County staff must enter through the front door entrance after being identified.
-We now have active surveillance cameras over doors.
 East Knox County also has a full-time police officer, Officer Dance.